 Instructor Contact Expectations: The best and fastest way to contact me is email.
 I will generally respond to your emails within 24 hours Monday-Friday.
 On Saturdays, I will do my best to get back to you ASAP but I cannot guarantee an expeditious response.
 No email replies on Sundays.

 Course Environment: This online course will be using a Web-based Learning Management System Canvas as the method to disseminate information.
 Canvas provides the framework for the course including PowerPoint presentations, student data files, the tools to receive and send course materials, and a grade book.
 Using the communication tools, you can communicate using e-mail, and you can share materials and ideas with other course participants via the discussion forums and groups.

 If you are not familiar with logging into canvas, please refer to the Canvas Quick Reference Guide.
+Links to an external site.
 Once logged into Canvas you will be directed on where to get started.
 Be sure to read all the direction on the course home page.